 - If you’re unable to contact a candidate after a few attempts and think you’re being ghosted, then put in place a contingency plan and consider other applicants.

 - Don’t leave candidates waiting otherwise they will go elsewhere.
 In today’s digital world, people are used to having instantaneous access to information and making instant decisions.
 The faster your recruitment process is the quicker candidates can assess whether they are a right match.

-At The Chambers Group we can help you navigate through finding your next career without the fear of ending up in any complicated situations, or damaging your reputation with the market.
-If you are unsure of how to approach speaking with a specific firm, we have great insight and can help with a smoother negotiation due to our unique position as specialists in our field.
-If you would like to speak to us, please contact one of our team on 01702 334933 or email us at email@example.com
+At AJ Chambers, we can help you navigate through finding your next career.
+Without the fear of ending up in any complicated situations, or damaging your reputation with the market.
+If you are unsure of how to approach speaking with a specific firm, we have great insight.
+And can help with a smoother negotiation due to our unique position as specialists in our field.
+If you would like to speak to us, please contact one of our team on here.